home > html editors > coffeecup

 c.
 Move the cursor to the location within the HTML that you would like to locate the form.

 d.
 Paste the form HTML into the code (Edit > Paste, or CTRL+V, or Right Click and Select Paste).
-If you do not have your form code created and copied, please read this tutorial to learn how to do so.

 e.
 Click the Preview tab and make sure the form looks correct.

-5. Save Your Form
+5. Save Your Newly Created Form

 a.
 Select File > Save (or CTRL+S).

-6. Upload Your Form
+6. Upload The Form to Your Server Space

 Upload the file containing your form to your web server.
 This procedure will vary depending on whether you are using an external FTP client or CoffeeCup's built-in client.

-7. Test Your Form
+7. Send a Test Form Submission

-Open a web browser and go to the web page containing your form.
+Open a web browser and navigate to the web page containing your contact form.
 Fill out the form and press the submit button to test it.
+Be sure to check your email and ensure that the form submission was a success.

 A demonstration form created using CoffeeCup can be seen here.